razberi-py/HTML-templates/README.md

 - 🚀 Released first build with core functionalities.

 ### v1.1.0 - Feature Expansion 12/25/24
-- 🛠️ Added Login pages
+- ✅ Added Login pages
-- ⚡ Added sign up pages
+- ✅ Added sign up pages
 - 🛠️ Lots of templates
-- 🛠️ formatted the documents so looks better
+- ✅ formatted the documents so looks better

 ### v1.2.0 - Feature Expansion 12/27/24
-- 🛠️ Added Portfolio pages
+- ✅ Added Portfolio pages
-- 🛠️ Added Sum more login and signup pages
+- ✅ Added Sum more login and signup pages

 ### v1.3.0 - Detail Expansion 1/8/25
-- 🛠️ Added in depth pages
+- ✅ Added in depth pages
-- 🛠️ Added rect and vue
+- ✅ Added rect and vue
-- 🛠️ Learned TS and TSX
+- ✅ Learned TS and TSX
-- 🛠️ added 20+ advanced pages
+- ✅ added 20+ advanced pages

+### v1.4.2 - MORE Expansion 1/22/25
+- ✅ Added 5 signup login pages (in depth)
+- ✅ Added few more normal pages
+- 🛠️ Started a discord server (Working on it)
 ---

 ## 🔄 Status of Features